ucsb-cs148-w24/project-pj03-intelligrocery/README.md

 General users (such as home cooks or professional cooks) are able to edit and view the ingredients in their own pantries and grocery lists.
 They can create custom recipes that only they can access.
 General users can also look up and view publically-viewable recipes, but they cannot add to or edit these recipes.

 ## Deployment
+### Set up
+First clone the repo:
+git clone git@github.com:ucsb-cs148-w24/project-pj03-intelligrocery.git

+Make an account at [this site](https://www.edamam.com/) and create an api key for Recipe Search API.
+Put the app id and api key in a .env file in the Intelligrocery directoy like this:

+app_id="xxxxxx"
+app_key="yyyyyyyyyyyyyyyyyyyyy"

+### How to deploy
+To ensure all correct packages are installed, run these commands:\
+`rm -rf node_modules`\
+`npm install`

+Then, to start the app, run:\
+`npx expo start`

+Finally, pull out your phone on to scan the QR code (on camera for iOS and on the Expo app for android), and...\

+Start your intelligrocery list!